Ahmad-Alsaleh/Drone-Wireless-Communication/README.md

 ## Protocol Design

-The image will be chunked into chunks of 200 bytes each (except for the last chunk which might be slightly shorter).
+The image will be chunked into chunks of 200 bytes (except for the last chunk, which might be slightly shorter).
 Each chunk will be prefixed with a 2-byte sequence number.
-The first chunk has a sequence of `0` and the last chunk will have a sequence of `NUM_OF_CHUNKS - 1`.
+The first chunk has a sequence of `0`, and the last chunk will have a sequence of `NUM_OF_CHUNKS - 1`.

 ### Header